eons-dev/eons.lib/README.md

 Functors are classes (objects) that have an invokable `()` operator, which allows you to treat them like functions. eons uses functors to provide input, analysis, and output functionalities, which are made simple by classical inheritance.

-For extensibility, all functors take a `**kwargs` argument.
+For extensibility, all functors take a `**kwargs` argument when called.
 This allows you to provide arbitrary key word arguments (e.g. key="value") to your objects.

 ### Self Registration

 Normally, one has to `import` the files they create into their "main" file in order to use them.
 That does not apply when using eons.
-Instead, you simply have to derive from an appropriate base class and then call `SelfRegistering.RegisterAllClassesInDirectory(...)` (which is done for you on the folder paths detailed above), providing the directory of the file as the only argument.
+Instead, you simply have to derive from an appropriate base class and then call `SelfRegistering.RegisterAllClassesInDirectory(...)` (which is usually done for you based on the `repo['store']` and `defaultRepoDirectory` members), providing the directory of the file as the only argument.
 This will essentially `import` all files in that directory and make them instantiable via `SelfRegistering("ClassName")`.

 #### Example